Save 40% when you buy the entire hair kit. See the kit

 Take a look at our blog post for a deeper dive into iron deficiency and hair loss.

-There are several ways hair loss dermatologists can diagnose female hair loss.
+There are several ways hair loss dermatologists can diagnose female hair loss, including:

-• Asking questions about your lifestyle and diet
+• Asking questions about your lifestyle, diet, and medical history

-• Using a dermatoscope tool to look closely at the hair and scalp
+• Using a dermatoscopy tool to look closely at your hair and scalp

-• Diagnosing any skin conditions causing you to scratch your scalp
+• Diagnosing any skin conditions that may be affecting scalp health

-Learn more about the myriad ways derms diagnose female hair loss below.
+Learn more about the different ways dermatologists diagnose female hair loss below.

 Lifestyle Questions

-Be prepared to talk about your family history (like if either parent experienced hair loss) and any current medical conditions or medications you’re taking.
+Be prepared to talk about your family history (did either of your parents experience hair loss?) and any medical conditions you have or medications you’re taking.

 Hair Loss or Shedding

 Around 85 to 90 percent of hair follicles are in the growth phase at any time.
-This means 10 to 15 percent are in the catagen or telogen phases, so you always have at least some hairs ready to shed each day.
+This means 10 to 15 percent are in the catagen or telogen phases, so you always have at least some hairs ready to shed.

 Hair-Pull Test

-As part of the physical exam, a hair loss dermatologist will also examine your hair, hair follicles, nails and scalp.
-They may do additional testing, like a hair-pull test, which sounds worse than it is.
+A hair loss dermatologist will examine your hair, hair follicles, nails, and scalp as part of a physical exam.
+They may also do additional testing, like a hair pull test.

-Your healthcare provider will grasp 20 to 60 hairs with their fingers, holding as close to the base of your scalp as possible.
+Your healthcare provider will grasp 20 to 60 hairs with their fingers, holding them as close to your scalp as possible.

-They’ll tug on the hairs gently, and if more than 10 percent of the strands are pulled out from your scalp, it’s generally considered a sign that you’re actively shedding hair.
+They’ll tug on the hairs gently, and if more than 10 percent of the strands easily come out from your scalp, it’s generally considered a sign that you’re actively shedding hair.

 Dermatoscopy

-While skin disorders like psoriasis and seborrheic dermatitis (eczema) are often found on the scalp, they won’t cause hair loss per se.
+While skin disorders like psoriasis and seborrheic dermatitis (eczema) can affect the scalp, they don’t often directly cause hair loss.

-However, a dermatologist can help identify skin disorders, fungi or dry scalp.
-In some cases, excessive or intense scratching and sensitivity of the scalp are associated with temporary hair loss.
+However, a dermatologist can help identify skin disorders, fungi, or conditions like dry scalp that may impact scalp health.
+In some cases, excessive or intense scratching and scalp sensitivity are associated with temporary hair loss.

 Millions of people experience hair loss for numerous reasons.
 A hair loss dermatologist will help you find the best female hair loss treatment for your situation.

-Here are some things dermatologists may recommend for hair loss.
+Here are some treatment options dermatologists may recommend for hair loss.

 Minoxidil

-Minoxidil is a commonly prescribed, FDA-approved dermatologist treatment for hair loss.
+Minoxidil (Rogaine®) is an FDA-approved, over-the-counter (OTC) treatment for hair loss.

-How it works has yet to be totally understood, but minoxidil seems to reactivate hair follicles.
-And it’s a vasodilator, meaning it brings oxygen, blood and nutrients to the scalp — which can help with hair growth.
+How minoxidil works has yet to be completely understood, but it seems to reactivate hair follicles.
+It’s also a vasodilator, meaning it brings oxygen, blood, and nutrients to the scalp — which can help with hair growth with minimal side effects.

-It also appears to shorten the telogen phase, thereby extending the anagen (growth) phase.
+It also appears to shorten the telogen phase and extend the anagen (growth) phase.

-Minoxidil drops are packaged in a tincture bottle.
-You apply them twice daily to a dry scalp on the areas you want to see regrowth.
+You apply minoxidil solution twice daily to your dry scalp in the areas where you want to see new hair growth.

-Minoxidil foam works the same as the drops, though it’s a 5% strength solution (the drops are 2%).
-You’ll apply half a capful once daily.
+Minoxidil foam works like the drops, and you apply half a capful once daily.

 Spironolactone

 Spironolactone is an antiandrogen that helps with hair growth by decreasing the effects of DHT (dihydrotestosterone).
-DHT is a byproduct of testosterone — yep, women have testosterone too.
+DHT is a byproduct of testosterone — yes, women have testosterone too.

-DHT plays a starring role in male pattern baldness, though its role in female pattern hair isn’t totally understood.
-It’s also prescribed for acne — so two potential birds, one stone, folks.
+DHT plays a significant role in male-pattern baldness, though its role in female-pattern hair loss isn’t fully understood.

-Spironolactone is prescribed off-label for female hair loss caused by hormones.
-According to research, the medication is more effective when paired with other hair loss treatments.
+Spironolactone is prescribed off-label for hormone-related female hair loss.
+Research shows it’s more effective when paired with other hair loss treatments.

-In a 2023 study, spironolactone showed better efficacy when combined with other therapies, such as oral or topical minoxidil, than using it alone.
+In a 2023 study, spironolactone was more effective when combined with other therapies, such as oral or topical minoxidil, than alone.

 Spironolactone can also improve the efficacy of other hair loss medications.
-Not satisfied with minoxidil or finasteride on its own?
-The study notes that adding spironolactone to the mix can help boost results.
+If you’re not satisfied with minoxidil alone, this study suggests that adding spironolactone to the mix can help boost results.

 Wigs and Concealers

-If you’re not looking for medication and see a dermatologist for thinning hair, they may recommend cosmetic treatments like root spray, wigs or scalp concealers.
+If you’re not looking for medication, a dermatologist may recommend hair products like root spray, wigs, or scalp concealers to disguise thinning hair.

 Microneedling

-If you already see a dermatologist who you like, it’s worth asking if they also specialize in hair loss.
+If you already see a dermatologist you like, it’s worth asking if they specialize in hair loss.

-Otherwise, the AAD once again has your back.
-Use the organization’s Find A Dermatologist tool to find a dermatologist nearby.
-You can search by zip code and specialty, though hair is not specifically mentioned as a specialization.
+Otherwise, the AAD offers a handy Find A Dermatologist tool to help you find a dermatologist near you.
+You can search by zip code and specialty, though hair is not explicitly mentioned as a specialization.

 Or check out our hair loss treatments page to start an online consultation with a healthcare professional.

-• Not sure what doctor to see for female hair loss?
-All dermatologists are familiar with hair and scalp conditions, but some have gone through more extensive training to be considered a dermatologist who specializes in hair loss.
+• A specialist is your best option.
+While all dermatologists are familiar with hair and scalp conditions, some have received more extensive training in diagnosing and treating hair loss.

-• There are tons of reasons your hair could be thinning, and if you’re not an expert, it’s hard to figure out exactly why you’re losing hair.
-A hair loss dermatologist can address the root cause and suggest lifestyle and diet changes that may help hair loss.
+• A dermatologist can help determine the root cause of hair loss.
+There are many reasons your hair could be thinning, and if you’re not an expert, it’s hard to figure out exactly why you’re losing hair.
+A hair loss dermatologist can address the root cause and suggest lifestyle and diet changes that may help with hair regrowth.

-• A hair loss derm will help discern what hair loss treatments might be best for you, like oral minoxidil, minoxidil spray, spironolactone, topical finasteride and minoxidil spray (for postmenopausal women), microneedling or cosmetic fixes.
+• A hair loss specialist will help discern which hair loss treatments might be best for you.
+They may recommend options like oral minoxidil, minoxidil spray, spironolactone, topical finasteride and minoxidil spray (for postmenopausal women), microneedling, laser therapy, a hair transplant, or cosmetic fixes.

 To learn more, check out our blog posts on what causes female hair loss on the crown and how to get stronger hair and promote growth.